 Introduction

-The ability of phylogenetic methods to build maps of relatedness based on morphological states an be exploited to understand the transmission of cultural knowledge.
+The ability of phylogenetic methods to build maps of relatedness based on morphological states can be exploited to understand the transmission of cultural knowledge.
 In the research following, phylogenetic methods were tested first to see if they had power to accurately cluster data on culinary innovations found in recipes to their country of origin.
 The clustering of various phylogenetic methods were subjectively assessed to select the best method.
 The resultant best clustering was then used to assess potential relations between food.

 While using phylogenetic methods to test relatedness between cultural aspects is not a new idea as shown between building language trees and music trees (cite language study), the full potential of this concept has yet to be exploited.
 Cultural innovations are passed down through generations within a populace.
 Cultures have been able to maintain relative development in isolation bar their near neighbors until the invention of modern modes of travel.
 Horizontal transmission of cultural elements have been relatively slow even during the age of ship travel.
 As the world becomes more connected through air travel by the use of airplane, and we continue to move towards a global economy, cultures are beginning to merge into a continuum.
 It can be expected that in the near future, cultural elements may become merged to the point where no distinct signal of cultural origin can be distinguished with it extensive look to the past, highlighting the importance of this work.